Compositional Neural Textures: Analysis

-The fundamental aspect of our methodology lies in its ability to autonomously extract compositional textons from textures using unsupervised techniques.
-In our encoder $\gaussianencoder$, the unsupervised segmentation network $\segmentationnetwork$ is used to segment textons and convert them into Gaussians in the latent space for subsequent texture editing applications.
-One obvious alternative approach to extracting textons is by training a supervised segmentation model tailored for textons.
-However, the challenge with supervised segmentation, which relies on ground-truth labels, is its incompatibility with the ambiguous nature of textons.
-Since the concept of a texton is not universally agreed upon, achieving consistency in ground-truth texton labels is difficult.
-Furthermore, labeling textures can be a labor-intensive process, even more so than natural photos.

-To evaluate the quality of our extracted textons, we compare our segmentation against the ``Segment Anything'' (SA) model \cite{Meta:2023:SA}.
-This model, noted for its remarkable ability to segment with zero prior knowledge, has been trained on an extensive dataset of 1 billion masks. \Cref{fig:comparison_segment} shows the comparisons with the SA model.
-See \Cref{sec:appendix:comparisons} for more comparisons.
-These results indicate that SA is incapable of reliably detecting and extracting textons, a fundamental aspect that contributes to the versatility of our method across a variety of applications.
+\paragraph{Comparison to ``Segment Anything''} To evaluate the quality of our extracted textons, we compare our segmentation produced by $\segmentationnetwork$ against the ``Segment Anything'' (SA) model \cite{Meta:2023:SA}.
+The SA model has been trained on a dataset of 1 billion masks with remarkable ability to segment images with zero prior knowledge. \Cref{fig:comparison_segment} shows the comparisons with the SA model.
+See Appendix C.1 for more comparisons.
+These results indicate SA is incapable of reliably extracting textons, a fundamental aspect that contributes to the versatility of our method across a variety of texture applications.

-\subsection{Comparisons on Texture Transfer}
+\paragraph{Comparisons on Texture Transfer}

-In this section, we aim to demonstrate our approach's unique capacity in disentangled structure-appearance texture modeling using latent Gaussians based on segmented structures.
-To this end, we compare our approach with prior methods \cite{Kolkin:2019:STR,Tumanyan:2022:SVF,Cheng:2023:GII} tailored for combining appearance from one image and content/structure from another image. \Cref{fig:comparison_texture_transfer} shows comparisons against prior methods.
-Our method generates more visually appealing results without clear artifacts, effectively capturing both the structure and appearance from the respective structure-providing and appearance-providing textures.
-Please see \Cref{sec:appendix:comparisons} for more comparisons.
-Note we not only disentangle structure from texture appearance but also explicitly represent them as different Gaussian parameters, which enables a variety of applications (\Cref{sec:applications}) beyond texture transfer.
+\note{In this section, We aim to demonstrate our approach's unique capacity in disentangled structure-appearance texture modeling using latent Gaussians based on segmented structures.} \note{To this end, }We compare our approach with prior methods \cite{Kolkin:2019:STR,Tumanyan:2022:SVF,Cheng:2023:GII} tailored for combining appearance from one image and content/structure from another image. \replace{\Cref{fig:comparison_texture_transfer}}{\Cref{fig:comparison_texture_transfer_main}} shows the comparisons.
+Our method generates more visually appealing results without clear artifacts, effectively capturing both the structure and appearance from respective SP and AP textures, demonstrating the unique capacity of our approach in disentangled structure-appearance texture modeling.
+Note we not only disentangle structure from texture appearance but also explicitly represent them as different Gaussian parameters, enabling various applications (\Cref{sec:applications}) beyond texture transfer.
+See Appendix C.2 for more comparisons.